-Statistics for Economics provides you with an understanding of, and an ability to apply, a range of mathematical and statistical concepts and techniques suited to a variety of economic situations.
+Statistics for Economics provides you with an understanding of, and an ability to apply, a range of statistical concepts and techniques suited to a variety of economic situations.
 Descriptive statistics and techniques used for summarising and analysing data are fundamental to the work of business and economics professionals and will allow you to present information to a wide range of participants.
 This module primarily introduces statistical concepts and techniques associated with economics and business.

 Marketing for Business equips you with an appreciation of marketing as one of the central functions of any business and at the heart of any organisation’s activities.
 Focusing on customers and successfully meeting their needs is central to the success of any business organisation.
 This module provides an introduction to marketing and demonstrates its importance to business decision-making.

 Operations Management is centred on the recognition that resources are scarce and that choices must be made between the alternatives available.
 The module outlines how organisations seek to ensure output is achieved as smoothly, efficiently and profitably as possible.